Cult-123/USA-House-Price-Prediction-MLR-With-GradientBoostingRegressor/README.md

 - Homoscedastic Residual/Error Distribution

 ## Problem Statement
 A real state agents want help to predict the house price for regions in the USA.
-He gave you the dataset to work on and you decided to use the Linear Regression Model.
+He gave you the dataset to work on and you decided to use the Linear Regression Model along with GradientBoostingRegressor.
 Create a model that will help him to estimate of what the house would sell for.

 The dataset contains 7 feature columns, 1 label/target column ('Price') and 5000 rows with CSV extension.
 The data contains the following columns :